 Investors who understand this, buy below fair value, and sell above fair value will do very well over the long-term.

-Yet, even if you’re aware of the roller coaster ride that you’re signing up for with equities (which are inherently risk assets) it can be very difficult not to lose track of reason and give in to emotion responses once volatility begins.
+Yet, even if you’re aware of the roller coaster ride that you’re signing up for with equities (which are inherently risk assets), it can be very difficult not to lose track of reason and give in to emotional responses once volatility begins.

 Due to human nature, very few individuals have the intestinal fortitude required to remain rational during trying times and the discipline to remain rational when others are exuberant.
 Therefore, the vast majority of retail investors fail to generate satisfactory returns.

 I assume that the majority of readers here are retail investors.
 I certainly don’t mean to offend you.
 And, even more so, I definitely don’t want to discourage you.

 Like I’ve said before, the stock market remains the best vehicle that I’m aware of when it comes to everyday individuals climbing the social ladder and/or reaching financial freedom.

 And this is where I circle back around to dividend growth investing.

 To me, the common pitfalls that most retail investors fall into (buying high and selling low) are created by paying far too much attention to short-term share price movements.

 The market is a very volatile thing in the short-term.
 Watching the screen of your brokerage account and seeing the numbers shift from green to red can be dizzying.
 Paying too much attention to daily headlines about the latest market craze can be too.
 And frankly, I think all of this a waste of time.

 To do well in the markets, you need to figure out a way to tune out all of the unnecessary noise.